 After clients decide to move forward with a community bond raise, the next step is to put together all the documents and materials needed to launch a campaign, with the help of the Tapestry team.

 Through this process, Places for People held a series of consultations with Haliburton community members and would-be investors.
-“We sent them out what our pretty pages are going to look like, our bond sheet, and they ripped it to shreds — which was exactly what we needed,” Jody laughs.
+“We sent them what our pretty pages are going to look like, our bond sheet, and they ripped it to shreds — which was exactly what we needed,” Jody laughs.
 The group told Places for People to simplify their offerings and make their materials more concise.
 “They know so much more than we do, and it was fantastic.
 They’re still involved, and a lot of them are also people who are buying investments.”

 The offering